Xernium/Savethemblobs-ReFuse/README.md

 # savethemblobs

-A simple script to grab all SHSH blobs from Apple that it's currently signing to save them locally and on Cydia server.
+A simple script to grab all SHSH blobs from Apple that it's currently signing to save them locally (and on Cydia server- 32 BIT ONLY).
+### CAUTION!
+This tool doesn't work for saving 64-Bit Device APTICKETS!

-And now also grabs blobs already cached on Cydia servers to save them locally.
+This tool can crawl blobs already cached on Cydia servers or 1Conan's TSSSaver to save them locally.

 Will automatically work with future firmwares!